makrai/notes/jurafsky-slp/ed2-ch15-unification.md

   actual search strategy used in the parser
-* associate unification constraints with the context-free rules of the grammar, and feature structures with the states of the search, any of the standard search algorithms described in Ch.
-13 can be used
+* associate unification constraints with the context-free rules of the grammar, and feature structures with the states of the search, any of the standard search algorithms described in Ch 13 can be used
 * a fairly large range of possible implementation strategies
   * simply parse as we did before using the context-free components of the rules, and then build the feature structures for the resulting trees